 While choosing the sounds, just keep at hand references and compare the sound quality with it.

 When choosing, be sure that the sound itself must be very high quality.
-I don’t recommend to make a large layering if you are not a professional.
+I don’t recommend making a large layering if you are not a professional.
 If you want to change it a bit, then you’d better use the synthesizer itself instead of the equalizer on the channel.
 Equalization causes certain phase distortions to be handled.

 In the matter of recording and selecting sounds, be uncompromising.
 If the sound does not fit, or it interferes, just change it.